ManudattaG/my_python_project/README.md

 # Python

 This repository is for practicing, learning and developing my skills on Python coding.
-Few of the projects which I have developed using Python runtime is --
+Few of the projects which I have developed using Python runtime are --

 ```
 1. Tic-Tac-Toe Game